Pattern formation in odd viscoelastic fluids

-Our model for odd viscoelasticity in this paper is an \textit{odd Jeffreys fluid}, whose dynamics we now summarize.
-The usual Jeffreys fluid consists of a solvent phase in which a viscoelastic Maxwell material is immersed \cite{bird1987dynamics, larson2013constitutive}, and it has been identified as a good description of biological systems like the cytoplasm \cite{Xiee2115593119}.
+\textit{Odd viscoelastic fluid model}.
+Our model for odd viscoelasticity in this paper is an \textit{odd Jeffrey fluid}.
+The usual Jeffrey fluid consists of a solvent phase in which a viscoelastic Maxwell material is immersed \cite{bird1987dynamics, larson2013constitutive}, and it has been identified as a good description of biological systems like the cytoplasm \cite{Xiee2115593119, najafi2023size}.
 In our case, while we treat the viscosities of the solvent and viscoelastic phases as scalar, we treat the elastic contribution to the fluid stress using the theory of odd elasticity.
-The dynamical equations governing the evolution of the Jeffreys fluid are
+The mechanical circuit describing this viscoelastic model is depicted in Figure \ref{Schematic}b.
+It can be shown that this model can map directly onto other three-element viscoelastic fluid models, such as one in which the solvent viscosity acts in series with a Kelvin-Voigt element; see Refs.\ \citenum{bird1987dynamics, najafi2023size}.
+We expect that an odd Jeffrey fluid could be physically realized in at least two types of systems: one in which active spinners are linked together through a polymer network \cite{howard2019structure}, and one in which attractive interactions between the active spinners cause them to form a dense suspension through viscoelastic phase separation \cite{tanaka2000viscoelastic,patrick2008direct} (Figure \ref{Schematic}c).
+A key feature of these systems is that the spinners are not confined to a crystalline order, which would require description as an odd elastic or viscoelastic \textit{solid} \cite{scheibner2020odd,bililign2022motile,tan2022odd,petroff2015fast}.